Kong/docs.konghq.com/app/konnect/analytics/index.md

 ## Contextual analytics for services and routes

-In the [Service Hub](https://cloud.konghq.com/servicehub/), you can see [activity graphs](/konnect/analytics/services-and-routes/) for services, service versions, or routes for the past 30 days.
+From the API Products builder (https://cloud.konghq.com/api-products/), you can see [activity graphs](/konnect/analytics/services-and-routes/) for products and product versions for the past 30 days.
 For services, these graphs display request counts.
-For service versions and routes, the graphs show requests broken down by status codes.
+For API product version and routes, the graphs show requests broken down by status codes.

 ![service graph](/assets/images/docs/konnect/konnect-vitals-service-versions.png){:.image-border}

 > _**Figure 1:** Graph showing throughput for a service with interval filter options._

-You can also [export this historical data in CSV format](/konnect/analytics/services-and-routes/) for any individual service, service version, or route.
+You can also [export this historical data in CSV format](/konnect/analytics/services-and-routes/) for any individual service, API product version, or route.

 ## Summary dashboard and custom reports